cakraadipura-w/new_single_train_simulator_cakra/README.md

 This project is for academic research purposes.
 Route data and rolling stock parameters are based on publicly available data from Guangzhou Metro Line 7.

----

-*Generated with assistance from Claude Code (Anthropic) — claude-sonnet-4-6*